rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 **Why this is useful?**

-Because if the shape of the distribution is known, we can reverse look up the probability of the data set
+Because if you know the shape of the distribution and standard deviation of the distribution, you can compute a lot of things

-most natural things or complex could be simulated by this. you can use it to find out the probability of certain event.
+Eg. you can reverse look up the probability of the data set

 **When it does'n apply ?**